 Description of computing platform used to determine decoding times reported in section 5.1

 In order to obtain the decoding times shown in section 6.1, a shared cluster from the University of Bristol was used.
 This cluster contains SandyBridge CPUs with 16 cores, 2.6 GHz clock speed and 4GB memory each.
 We ran each decoding job in a single core with 4 GB of allocated memory.
 This cluster also contains GPU nodes with NVIDIA K20, which were used to obtain the ViSTRA + GPU decoding ratios presented.
 It is important to note that these execution times may vary depending on the current workload of each compute node.
+Because of that, the results for CPU-based decoder summarised above are most likely inaccurate and much higher than expected.

 Memory usage of decoder